HideyoshiNakazone/hideyoshi.com/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is the result of my curiosity of web applications and the necessity for a portfolio, which results in this awesome web portfolio.
-Built with Angular and Spring and deployed in kubernetes this project uses the best technologies available.
+This project is the result of my curiosity for web applications and the necessity for a portfolio, which results in this awesome web portfolio.
+Built with Angular, Spring, FastAPI and deployed with kubernetes and terraform this project implements the bests industry standards.

 <p align="right">(<a href="#top">back to top</a>)</p>